 There are many different areas where an individual can volunteer at the museum.
 Skill levels needed vary, some minimal, others are more in-depth.
 Among these are strong communication skills, public speaking, an interest in history, and enthusiasm for history.
 Knowledge of North Carolina and United States history is helpful but not necessary.
 Opportunities are available during the week and also on weekends.

 - Docents: Docents may lead general and specialized museum tours for visiting schools and adult groups.
 Docents will also assist with many educational programs inside and outside of the museum.
 Hands-on presentations, small group programs, and other types of programming occur year-round at schools, churches, civic groups, etc. Becoming a docent requires a specialized training course.

 - Special Events: Volunteers are needed to assist with special events periodically throughout the year.
 Duties may include assisting with creative activities, conducting surveys, acting as food/beverage host/hostess.
 In addition, volunteers are also needed to assist in preparing for special events prior to an actual program.
 These duties may include cutting paper and fabric.

-- Staff Assistants: Staff assistants work with the museum personnel in a variety of jobs including in the library, collections, administration, and education offices.
+- Staff Assistants: Staff assistants work with the museum personnel in a variety of jobs, including in the library, collections, administration, and education offices.

 How to Become a Volunteer

 Becoming a volunteer is simple.
-Just click on and fill out the form according to what you are interested in and mail or email it into us.
-If you're a teenager and interested in working as a docent, use the Junior docent application.
+Just click on and fill out the form according to what you are interested in and mail or email it to us.
+If you're a teenager interested in working as a docent, use the Junior docent application.
 If you have questions or need help, contact Charlotte Patterson, the museum's Education Curator, by email or at (252) 331-4032.